keep-starknet-strange/batchor/README.md

 0x0,0x0, 2

 - Upload it too Batchor or in local: https://batchor.madara.build
-- Click upload csv
+- Click on "Upload csv"
 - Check the data and the summary.
 - Click in the button: "Try Batch".
-- Click Process data: TX, process, verify the data.
+- Click "Process data": TX, process, verify the data.
 - Click batch to open the tx request.

 Check the info in batch multicall.
 If it's ok for you, let's send the batch tx.